 Attachment Wounds and Relational Trauma

-You might notice patterns such as:
+You might notice patterns like:

-• Wanting closeness but feeling anxious or overwhelmed by it
+• Wanting closeness but feeling anxious or overwhelmed

 • Pulling away when relationships start to matter